pkgcloud/pkgcloud-bootstrapper/README.md

 # pkgcloud-bootstrapper
-`pkgcloud.core.Bootstrapper` extracted into its own module.
+`pkgcloud.compute.Bootstrapper` extracted into its own module.

 ## Usage